Battle of ChippawaAdd to Itinerary

-The Battle of Chippawa, fought on July 5th 1814, was the opening engagement of the Niagara campaign of 1814, the longest and bloodiest military operation of the War of 1812.
+The Battle of Chippawa, fought on July 5, 1814, was the opening engagement of the Niagara campaign of 1814, the longest and bloodiest military operation of the War of 1812.
+Retrace the events of the Battle of Chippawa in a self-guided walking tour of this preserved battlefield covering 121 hectates (300 acres).

-A focal point of the Battlefield is the memorial cairn, dedicated to the regiments and First Nations warriors who fought in the battle and commemorating the peace that has prevailed between Canada and the United States since that time.
-The monument is constructed of dolomite limestone donated by Fort Niagara (Youngstown, New York), another key site in the War of 1812.
+This focal point is dedicated to the regiments and First Nations warriors who fought in the Battle of Chippawa.
+It commemorates the peace that has prevailed between Canada and the United States since that time.
+The monument is constructed of dolomite limestone donated by Fort Niagara in Youngstown, New York, another key site in the War of 1812.